 One way to honour the dead is to support the causes he or she believed in.
 For example, if the deceased is an advocate of animal rights, then perhaps you can donate or contribute to an animal rights program under the deceased’s name.
 The contribution doesn’t always have to be monetary—you can also volunteer.
 Doing so is just like continuing the legacy of a loved one who has passed away.
 It’s a positive way to remember the life he or she has lived.

-Death of a love one gives families and friends a chance to bond.
+The death of a love one gives families and friends a chance to bond.
 You will find that most people express their care when a friend or a relative goes through a traumatic event like losing a loved one.
 Appreciate their support and presence.
 The deeper connection and the time you spend with them will help strengthen relationships.

 A death of a loved one or an immediate family brings big changes to one’s life.
 Think of the changes and adjustments you have to do to cope with a loved one’s death.
 Channel your negative emotions to something productive, like learning a new skill or starting a new project.
 You’ll be surprised at how much you’ll grow and become more confident as a person.

 Death is a natural part of the life cycle, but the living can make the loss of a loved one and grieving a beautiful and meaningful experience.
-How has the death of a person close to your heart uplifted you?
-We’d love to hear your story.
-Comment below.